Canada Life Centre: National Hockey League

+As part of a partnership to subsidize the mortgage of MTS Centre in the wake of the Jets' return, the province reached a 20-year agreement with True North granting it up to $4 million in gaming revenue per year from designated video lottery terminals downtown.
+These VLTs would initially be located at the Tavern United sports bar next door to MTS Centre, with the option for True North to construct its own lounge at the nearby Cityplace mall.
+True North would open a Shark Club sports bar and gaming centre at Cityplace in 2013.

+Further improvements were made over the next few years, including concourse improvements, installation of a new HD scoreboard, and the replacement of metal rails with plexiglass to eliminate obstructed views around the arena.
+A total of 278 premium seats were added to the upper level in 2015, slightly increasing the arena's capacity.

+Western Hockey League

+In May 2023, the Winnipeg Ice of junior hockey's Western Hockey League announced that for the WHL Championship Series that month, they would play all home games downtown at the larger Canada Life Centre instead of their usual home, the 1,600-capacity Wayne Fleming Arena.
+Previously, the Brandon Wheat Kings played select games at the arena due to scheduling conflicts with the Royal Manitoba Winter Fair.

+Professional Women's Hockey League

+On March 22, 2026, the Professional Women's Hockey League (PWHL) will play their first game in Winnipeg at the arena between the Montreal Victoire and Ottawa Charge.

 International

 Canada Life Centre co-hosted the 2007 IIHF Women's World Championship with Selkirk, which was won by Canada.
 Other international matches hosted at the arena included 2005 World Junior Championship pretournament games, the fifth game of the 2007 Super Series between Canada and Russia, and the medal round of the 2011 World U-17 Hockey Challenge.

 Curling

 Canada Life Centre hosted the 2008 Tim Hortons Brier.
 From 2005 through 2010 (barring the 2007–08 edition that was held in Quebec City), the arena hosted the Grand Slam of Curling's Canadian Open.

 Combat sports

 On June 15, 2013, the arena hosted UFC 161.

 In professional wrestling, it hosted a broadcast of WWE Raw on February 24, 2020, which was ultimately the final non-hockey event to be held at the arena before the implementation of COVID-19 pandemic restrictions.
-WWE SmackDown was broadcast from Canada Life Centre on September 30, 2022, which was part of WWE's first shows in Canada since the beginning of the pandemic.
+WWE SmackDown was broadcast from Canada Life Centre on September 30, 2022, as part of WWE's first shows in Canada since the beginning of the pandemic.